In Richmond, more than twice as many black people have been diagnosed with COVID-19 as white people

-More than twice as many black people have been diagnosed with COVID-19 as white people in Richmond despite accounting for a similar share of the city’s population.
+More than twice as many black people have been diagnosed with COVID-19 as white people in Richmond despite accounting for a roughly equal share of the city’s population.

-Demographic information for the city’s confirmed cases released for the first time Tuesday shows that although black people comprise less than half of the city’s population, they account for more than 60 percent - 102 - of the 164 diagnoses to date.
+Demographic information for the city’s confirmed cases released for the first time Tuesday shows that although black people comprise less than half of the city’s population, they account for more than 60% — 102 — of the 164 diagnoses to date.

-White people account for 24 percent, with 40 diagnoses, according to data from the Richmond and Henrico Health Districts.
+White people account for 24% , with 40 diagnoses, according to data from the Richmond and Henrico health districts.
 Racial data for about 10% of the city’s cases remains unknown.

 The contrast lays bare inequities that local government and public health officials say they’re working to address and comes the same day as Virginia’s U.S. senators, Tim Kaine and Mark Warner, urged the federal government to collect and report demographic data on the virus.